data-factor/Leetcode_solution_python/README.md

 ## 🖥️ Local Machine Liftoff

 I'll be pushing code directly from my local machine, ensuring a smooth trajectory from problem-solving to repository updates. 🛸

-## 🎊 Day 1 Celebration: Two Sum Triumph!

-To kick off this exciting journey, I've tackled the classic "Two Sum" problem.
-Happy Coding!
-May your algorithms be swift and your bugs be few! 🚀✨